Crocus etruscus Parl.

 Bloom Time: Early spring

-Crocus etruscus is a cormous perennial, up to 3.2 inches (8 cm) tall, with flowers appearing before the leaves.
+Crocus etruscus is a cormous perennial with flowers appearing before the leaves.
+It grows up to 3.2 inches (8 cm) tall.
 The lilac flowers with purple veining and prominent orange stigmas appear in early spring.

 USDA hardiness zone 6a to 8b: from −10 °F (−23.3 °C) to 20 °F (−6.7 °C).